Young workers and child workers

 - there is no adult available to perform the task

 - your employer makes sure that your training needs do not suffer

 - you are allowed to take a rest period the same length as the time you worked later in the day

 For example, if you're an actor working on a film, you can work at night time because night shooting might be needed to ‘maintain continuity of production’ and no adult would be able to play your role for you.

-If you’re unsure about your rights or if you think you’re unfairly being asked to work throughout the night, visit your local Citizens Advice Bureau.
+If you’re unsure about your rights or if you think you’re unfairly being asked to work throughout the night, contact Advice NI.